 2. Think about your pumping schedule

-3. Get the right accessories
+3. Ensure you have the right accessories

 4. Rest, nutrition, and relaxation

-5. Test your pump before birth
+5. Test your pump before giving birth

 Common mistakes in full-time pumping (and how to avoid them)